 Bachelor of Science in Engineering - Program in Environmental Health

-Program Director: Associate Professor Daniele Lantagne
+Program Director: Professor Daniele Lantagne

 The Department of Civil and Environmental Engineering offers a BSE program in environmental health.
 This course of study is particularly appropriate for students wishing to pursue a professional career involved in public health, the health sciences, and such activities as risk assessment and regulatory affairs.